ppy/osu-wiki/wiki/Tournaments/RMoTI/2/en.md

 # Rapid Monthly osu!
 Tournament Invitational 2

 The **Rapid Monthly osu!
 Tournament Invitational #2** (***RMoTI 2***) was a 1v1 double-elimination osu! tournament organised and run by the Rapid Tournaments team.
-It was an exclusive tournament where only players who reached Semifinals in one of the last 4 RMoTs get invited.
+It was an exclusive tournament where only players who reached Semifinals in one of the last 4 RMoTs were invited.

 ## Tournament schedule